shuvamoyadon/Kubernetes/3_pod/pod.md

 ## YAML to create POD

       apiVersion: v1.         #The apiVersion and kind fields specify that this is a pod resource that it uses.
       kind: Pod
-      metadata:
+      metadata:               # The metadata field contains information about the pod, such as its name and labels.
         name: <pod-name>
         labels:
           app: <app-name>
-      spec:
+      spec:                   #The spec field specifies the details of the pod, including the containers details
         containers:
         - name: <container-name>
           image: <image-name>
           ports:
           - containerPort: 80

+     The pod has a single container with the specified name and image.
+It exposes port 80 of the container to the outside world.
+You can add more containers to the pod by adding additional elements to the containers list.